IrtazaShk/llm-card-eval/README.md

 ## Regression tracking

 Scores are saved to `reports/scores_history.json` after every text eval run.
+The file tracks 7 runs with consistent scores across all fixtures.
 The tracker compares each dimension to the previous run and flags:

 - 🟢 `PASS` — within threshold
 - 🟡 `WARN` — dropped > 5 points